 Ride 41 miles gaining 11,854’ at 5.4% average grade.

-World Top 20 Road Bike Climb.
+A World Top 20 Road Bike Climb.

-After our little pitstop we started the drive down the other side of the mountain where I was introduced to the Ecuadorian New Year’s Eve tradition of "Las Viudas”, sets of kids and teenagers dressed in widow costumes asking for contributions on the side of the road.
+After our little pitstop we started the drive down the other side of the mountain where I was introduced to the Ecuadorian New Year’s Eve tradition of "Las Viudas,” sets of kids and teenagers dressed in widow costumes asking for contributions on the side of the road.
 We would encounter them again while finishing the climb on the bike where they provided some much-needed encouragement as I went by.

 Although it should’ve been clear from the profile and it’s top 15 world rating that this is a monster of a climb, I proceeded to completely mess up my pacing on the easier lower slopes, disregarding the mid-day heat and pushing too hard.
-As we hit mile 15 and the gradients went from 4-5% to above 10% I paid dearly for my miscalculation to the extent that when I stopped to refill my bottles around mile 18, I felt faint and had to sit down on the side of the road.
+As we hit mile 15 and the gradients went from 4-5% to above 10%, I paid dearly for my miscalculation to the extent that when I stopped to refill my bottles around mile 18, I felt faint and had to sit down on the side of the road.

-Such must’ve been my look of distress that some kind tourists who had stopped to take some pictures proceeded to probably save the rest of the trip by gifting me a massive block of Panela, that wondrous South American product which is basically compacted cane sugar (https://en.wikipedia.org/wiki/Panela ).
+Such must’ve been my look of distress that some kind tourists who had stopped to take some pictures proceeded to probably save the rest of the trip by gifting me a massive block of Panela, that wondrous South American product which is basically compacted cane sugar (read more about it here).
 Eating some of it brought me back to life and I proceeded to get back on the bike, unsure if I would be able to finish the ride up this massive mountain.
 It was around this time that the second stroke of luck hit when the overcast skies turned into a misty fog which cooled my body down and helped me control my heart rate a little further.

 The 20-mile second half of the climb was a slog.
 Not only does this back section have slopes averaging about 7% but I proceeded to get stuck on my lowest gear when the battery on my electronic shifting ran out.
-Thanks to Esteban’s constant encouragement and the energy from eating panela I managed to complete the climb just after night had fallen.
-As soon as my Garmin head unit told me I had reached the end I proceeded to get off the bike and collapse into the passenger seat of the sag car.
+Thanks to Esteban’s constant encouragement and the energy from eating panela, I managed to complete the climb just after night had fallen.
+As soon as my Garmin head unit told me I had reached the end I proceeded to get off the bike and collapse into the passenger seat of the SAG car.
 I had survived the hardest climb of my life and could now let my body recover for a day to hopefully be able to tackle the two climbs on the Chimborazo 0-5000m route.

 Thank you Hernando!